Japanese Porcelain marks

 |

 1382.
 Mark: "Dai Nichi Hon/Dai Nippon" (Great Japan), mid 20th century.
 This marks however printed gives an example of marks that includes "Dai Nippon" in Japanese characters occurs well after the Meiji (1868-1912) period.
-According to family traditions this set was aquired as a gift in the early 1940s.
+According to family traditions this set was acquired as a gift in the early 1940s.

 Click here to see large picture